Fertility Test for Men

-Remember that, infertility test can be costly and often indulges complicates treatments.
-Some medical treatment might not bear the expense of fertility treatment.
-In conclusion, there is no surety that even after all Fertility test for males and consultation- — you can get the happiness of parenthood
+Remember that, infertility tests can be costly and often indulges complicates treatments.
+Some medical treatments might not bear the expense of fertility treatment.
+In conclusion, there is no surety that even after all Fertility tests for men and consultation- — you can get the happiness of parenthood

-Well, if Male Infertility is considered then, it needs the testicles generate sufficient healthy sperm.
-The healthy sperm needs to enter efficiently inside the vagina and reach to the eggs.
-Tests for Male Infertility conducted to search whether any of these procedures are damaged.
+Well, if Male Infertility is considered then, it needs the testicles to generate sufficient healthy sperm.
+The healthy sperm needs to enter efficiently inside the vagina and reach the eggs.
+Tests for Male Infertility are conducted to search whether any of these procedures are damaged.

-Imaging– In most cases, imaging evaluation such as transrectal or scrotal ultrasound, brain MRI or a inspection of vasography( vas deferens) might be conducted.
+Imaging– In most cases, imaging evaluation such as transrectal or scrotal ultrasound, brain MRI or an inspection of vasography( vas deferens) might be conducted.

-Genetic inspection – genetic impaction performed to identify whether there is a hereditary complications resulting in infertility.
+Genetic inspection – genetic impaction performed to identify whether there is a hereditary complication resulting in infertility.

-Hormone testing – hormone testing is conducted to detect the level of testosterone and other male hormones.
+Hormone test for male infertility – hormone testing is conducted to detect the level of testosterone and other male hormones.
 It will be identified by the blood test.

-Semen evaluation – your surgeon will test one or more semen sample.
+Semen evaluation – your surgeon will test one or more semen samples.
 Semen is carried out through intercourse and masturbation.
 It generally ejaculates from the testicle during masturbation and intercourse.
 A laboratory will examine your semen sample.
-In few cases, urine might be inspected for availability of sperm.
+In a few cases, urine might be inspected for the availability of sperm.

-Testicular biopsy – in some rare case, a testicular biopsy recommend conducting to determine irregularities to infertility or to extract sperm for assisted reproductive treatment such as IVF.
+Testicular biopsy – in some rare cases, a testicular biopsy recommend conducting to determine irregularities to infertility or to extract sperm for assisted reproductive treatment such as IVF.

 Other specialty testing.
-In many cases, other tests to determine the quality of the sperm might be conducted such as inspecting a semen sample for DNA defect.
+In many cases, other tests to determine the quality of the sperm might be conducted such as inspecting a semen sample for DNA defects.

 What is normal sperm motility?

-The sperm motility is about detecting whether the sperm are moving properly or not.
+Sperm motility is about detecting whether the sperm are moving properly or not.
 The sperm quality is more valuable than sperm count.
 As we have already told that capability of sperm moving is called sperm motility.
-There are two categories of sperm (1) which cam swim (2) which don’t swim.
-Those sperm which are able to float rapidly towards the egg and fertilize it are useful.
+There are two categories of sperm (1) that can swim and (2) that don’t swim.
+Those sperm that are able to float rapidly towards the egg and fertilize it are useful.
 Other sperm are no use.
-This is also one of the factors in Male Infertility Testing process.
+This is also one of the factors in the Male Infertility Testing process.

 According to World Health Organization (WHO), Motility is categorized from A to D

-Sperms those are capable to swim rapidly towards the egg but in a straight way.
+Grade A (Quick Progressive): Sperms are capable to swim rapidly toward the egg but in a straight way.

-Those sperm that swims to the egg but in a crooked or bend line are come in Grade B. It also appear in the form of slow linear and non linear motility/
+Grade B (Slow Progressive): Those sperm that swims to the egg but in a crooked or bend line are come in Grade B. It also appears in the form of slow linear and non-linear motility

-Sperms only move their tails, but not able to swim forward (limited motility merely).
+Grade C (Non-Progressive): Sperms only move their tails, but are not able to swim forward (limited motility merely).

-Category of Grade C and grade D are measured poor quality if the motility is poor.
+Category of Grade C and Grade D is measured as poor quality if the motility is poor.

 The term is called asthenospermia where testis generates poor quality sperm which doesn’t work accurately.
 It means that these sperm actually seems motile but they might not be capable to fertilize the egg.

-The sperm morphology is about the shape of the sperm.
-Generally a good quality sperm should consist the shape of common oval head with a joining middle part and long straight tail.
-If large amount of sperm has irregular shapes then it is called teratozoospermia.
-In teratozoospermia, several sperm have shape like absence of tails, dual heads, extremely big heads, tiny heads, round heads.
-It means that those sperms who don’t have normal shape are incompetent to fertilize egg.
-While doing Diagnostic Tests for Male Infertility, most of the laboratory utilize Kruger “Strict” guidelines ( Designed in South Africa) for inspecting the sperm regularity.
+Sperm morphology is about the shape of the sperm.
+Generally, a good quality sperm should consist of the shape of the common oval head with a joining middle part and a long straight tail.
+If a large amount of sperm has irregular shapes then it is called teratozoospermia.
+In teratozoospermia, several sperm have shapes like the absence of tails, dual heads, extremely big heads, tiny heads, and round heads.
+It means that those sperms who don’t have normal shape are incompetent to fertilize eggs.
+While doing Diagnostic Tests for Male Infertility, most of the laboratories utilize Kruger’s “Strict” guidelines ( Designed in South Africa) for inspecting sperm regularity.
 The “perfect” sperms are counted as normal.
-A general sperm sample must contain minimum 4 percent of normal shape ( that means even if 96 percent abnormal shaped sperm is there, then they are admissible).
+A general sperm sample must contain a minimum of 4 percent of normal shape ( that means even if 96 percent abnormally shaped sperm is there, then they are admissible).

 Sperm clumping or agglutination

-With the help of microscope, it is observed that the sperm attach together with each other in group.
+With the help of a microscope, it is observed that the sperm attach together to each other in the group.
 This activity damages the motility of sperm and restricts sperms to move forward to the uterus and egg.

-In short, one appears for the total count of “Good” sperms in the sample – result of the total count, the increasingly motile sperm and the generally shaped sperm.
-This provides the gradually motile sperm and the regular shaped sperm count that is a basic catalogue of the fertility capacity of the sperm.
-Hence, for instance, if a male has a whole count of 40 million sperm ml in which 40 percent are gradually motile and 60 percent are regular shaped then his progressively motile normal sperm count is : 40 X 0.40 X 0.60 = 9.6 million sperm per ml.
+In short, one appears for the total count of “Good” sperms in the sample – the result of the total count, the increasingly motile sperm and the generally shaped sperm.
+This provides the gradually motile sperm and the regular shaped sperm count which is a basic catalog of the fertility capacity of the sperm.
+Hence, for instance, if a male has a whole count of 40 million sperm ml in which 40 percent are gradually motile and 60 percent are regular shaped then his progressively motile normal sperm count is 40 X 0.40 X 0.60 = 9.6 million sperm per ml.
 If the quantity of the ejaculation is 3 ml, then the whole motile sperm count in the whole sample is 9.6 X 3 = 28.8 million sperm.

-Some labs take the help of computer for semen inspection and it is known as CASA (computer assisted semen analysis).
-However this inspection is considered more authentic as this test is performed objectively by a computer), however there are many dispute about its authenticity.
-It is because several of the technical information have not been consistent and differ from clinics to clinics.
+Some labs take the help of computers for semen inspection and it is known as CASA (computer-assisted semen analysis).
+However this inspection is considered more authentic as this test is performed objectively by a computer), however, there are many disputes about its authenticity.
+It is because several of the technical information has not been consistent and differs from clinic to clinic.

 Some men are unlucky to have zero sperm count.
-This is known as azoospermia and but it is a total distress as these males has normal sex drive and they can ejaculate in a normal way and their semen seems normal.
+This is known as azoospermia and but it is total distress as these males have a normal sex drive and they can ejaculate in a normal way and semen seems normal.

-If the test reveals that your sperm count is zero, you need to consult laboratory to re-evaluate again.
-It is necessary to ask lab to inspect 2 successive semen samples, ejaculated within 1 hour difference ((chronological semen investigation).
+If the test reveals that your sperm count is zero, you need to consult the laboratory to re-evaluate again.
+It is necessary to ask the lab to inspect 2 successive semen samples, ejaculated within a 1-hour difference ((chronological semen investigation).
 The laboratory also needs to inspect the sample and analyze the pellet for sperm precursors.
-Some male have infrequent sperm present in the pellet that means they are not actually azoospermic.
+Some males have infrequent sperm present in the pellet which means they are not actually azoospermic.
 This is known as cryptozoospermia.

-Some male have blocked azoospermia due to the nonappearance of vas deference.
-Their semen quantity is low 0.5 ml or less, the fructose is unenthusiastic and ph is acidic.
-The inspection can be authenticated by clinical test that shows the absence of vas deferens.
-If the vas deferens is found in these male, then the analysis is seminal vesicle obstruction
+Some males have blocked azoospermia due to the nonappearance of vas deference.
+Their semen quantity is low at 0.5 ml or less, the fructose is unenthusiastic and ph is acidic.
+The inspection can be authenticated by the clinical test that shows the absence of vas deferens.
+If the vas deferens is found in these males, then the analysis is seminal vesicle obstruction

-Males who have non disruptive azoospermia have normal entryway, but irregular testicular action and their testis are not capable to create normal sperm.
-Some of these male might have tiny testes on clinical test.
-The testicular breakdown might be fractional that means that only some region of the testes generate sperm, but the generation of these sperm is not sufficient to be ejaculated..
-Other males might have whole testicular breakdown that means there is zero sperm formation in the whole testes.
-The single method to distinguish between comprehensive and fractional testicular breakdown is by conducting numerous testicular biopsies to example separate region of the testes and send them for the pathological test.
+Males who have non-disruptive azoospermia have a normal entryway, but irregular testicular action and their testis are not capable to create normal sperm.
+Some of these males might have tiny tests on clinical tests.
+The testicular breakdown might be fractional which means that only some regions of the testes generate sperm, but the generation of these sperm is not sufficient to be ejaculated.
+Other males might have a whole testicular breakdown which means there is zero sperm formation in the whole testes.
+The single method to distinguish between comprehensive and fractional testicular breakdown is by conducting numerous testicular biopsies to example separate regions of the testes and send them for the pathological test.

-But what happen when sperm count is determinedly low?
-In such situation other Fertility test for males are recommended.
-These tests should search the root cause of the infertility.
+But what happens when the sperm count is determinedly low?
+In such situations, other Fertility tests for males are recommended.
+These tests should search for the root cause of infertility.

 What additional tests can be done for a man with an abnormal semen analysis report?

-If a man has low sperm count or abnormal semen sample then the additional test might be suggested that includes testis biopsy, blood test and specialized sperm test.
+If a man has a low sperm count or abnormal semen sample then an additional test might be suggested that includes testis biopsy, blood test, and specialized sperm test.

 Semen Culture Test

-The semen sample is inspected for appearance of bacteria and if it does exist, their compassion to antibiotics is defined.
-Understanding this test is difficult, because it is easy to detect some bacteria in normal semen samples but the question is that “are these bacteria harmful or not’
+The semen sample is inspected for the appearance of bacteria and if it does exist, their compassion to antibiotics is defined.
+Understanding this test is difficult because it is easy to detect some bacteria in normal semen samples but the question is that “are these bacteria harmful or not’

 Testing for acrosomal status